Best Way to Remove Car Seat Stains on Fabric by Yourself

 Not cleaning the dirt first.

-Damping the seat with water or soap.
+Dampen the seat with water or soap.

 Cleaning just the stain instead of the whole sit.